 Scholarly accounts of enslaved testimony overwhelmingly center the slave narrative genre.
 Yet vast and heterogeneous archives of enslaved testimony must be understood on their own terms rather than those derived from this Anglo-American example.
 “Narrative Events: Slavery, Testimony, and Temporality in the Afro-Atlantic World” surveys several testimonial forms—legal complaints, spiritual visions, folk ethnographies, and lyric poetry—across various periods, geographies, and languages.
-Rather than read Anglophone slave narratives as the origin of a single tradition, this project proposes a model of “lateral reading”: by constellating the slave narrative with disparate archives and foregrounding testimonial genres that do not constitute the basis of a national or linguistic canon.
+Rather than read Anglophone slave narratives as the origin of a single tradition, this project proposes a model of “lateral reading” that constellates the slave narrative with disparate archives and foregrounds testimonial genres that do not constitute the basis of a national or linguistic canon.
 Centering non-canonical forms of slave testimony, moreover, reveals new insights into enslaved peoples’ textual production, the comparative history of Atlantic slavery, and the postwar institutionalization of Black Studies.

 Chapter 3 examines Zora Neale Hurston’s Barracoon: The Story of the Last “Black Cargo” (1931), a biography of Cudjo Lewis—survivor of the last ship to traffic African slaves to the United States.
-Barracoon is primarily an exploration of Black folk expression and the social practice of ethnography, demonstrating how New Negro intellectuals used slave testimony to recover Africanist folklore.
-By assessing how Barracoon has been misread as a slave narrative, the chapter reframes genre as a temporally-situated mode of reading scripted by institutional practice.
+Hurston’s text is an exploration of Black folk expression and of the social encounter fundamental to ethnographic fieldwork.
+This form of folkloric slave testimony was crucial to the innovations of the New Negro renaissance and its interest in Africanist cultural retentions in the New World.
+The reception of Barracoon, emphasizing its historical documentation of the experience of enslavement at the expense of a deeper appreciation for Hurston’s anthropological imperatives, illuminates genre as a temporally situated mode of reading scripted by institutional practice.
 The “slave narrative” thus emerges less a stable historical object than a method of inquiry enabling African American literary criticism as a specialized field of knowledge production.